ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 }
 ```

-Define a `EarlySubkeyReveal` as follows:
+Define a `SubkeyReveal` as follows:

 ```python
 {